Karin Enström: Personal life

 Enström is the daughter of surgeon general Staffan Landerholm and Olena (born Tingdahl).
-Her older brother, Henrik Landerholm, is serving as Sweden's National Security Advisor from 2022 to 2025 and was Sweden's Ambassador to Riga from 2013 to 2017 and Sweden's Ambassador to the United Arab Emirates from 2017 to 2021.
+Her older brother, Henrik Landerholm, served as Sweden's National Security Advisor from 2022 until his resignation in 2025 and was Sweden's Ambassador to Riga from 2013 to 2017 and to the United Arab Emirates from 2017 to 2021.
 Her sister, Louise Landerholm Bill, is married to Per Bill.
 Her niece, Alice Landerholm, is chairman of the Moderate School Youth since 2023.

 She is married to Anders Enström, a lieutenant colonel in the Amphibious Corps employed at the Navy Tactical Staff Headquarters.
 She has three children.